flyx/OpenGLAda/README.md

    using [Homebrew][18] and executing `brew install glfw`.
  * Open your shell and navigate to the root folder of OpenGLAda.
 Execute:

-        gprbuild -p -P opengl_test.gpr -XWindowing_System=quartz -XGLFW_Version=3
+        gprbuild -p -P opengl-test.gpr -XWindowing_System=quartz

    This should produce executables in the `bin` folder inside OpenGLAda.
  * Some of the test binaries require to be launched from the `bin` folder as working directory because they are loading shader files from hardcoded paths.
- * Keep in mind that you need to spread the `glfw3.dll` alongside your binaries for them to work.
+ * Keep in mind that you need to spread the `glfw.dylib` alongside your binaries for them to work.
+ * If you want to use FreeType, you can install it with `brew install freetype`.
+   You can build the tests with:

+       gprbuild -p -P opengl-text-test.gpr -XWindowing_System=quartz

+   The same things stated for the `glfw.dylib` are valid for the `freetype.dylib`.

 ### Linux